freeCodeCamp/freeCodeCamp/guide/english/html/html5-semantic-elements/index.md

 <div id="footer"></div>
 ```

 First, it is  much **easier to read**.
 This is probably the first thing you will notice when looking at the first block of code using semantic elements.
-This is a small example, but as a programmer you can be reading through hundreds or thousands of lines of code.
-The easier it is to read and understand that code, the easier it makes your job.
+This is a small example, but as a programmer you may be reading through hundreds or thousands of lines of code.
+The easier it is to read and understand that code, the easier your job will be.

 It has **greater accessibility**.
 You are not the only one that finds semantic elements easier to understand.
 Search engines and assistive technologies (like screen readers for users with a sight impairment) are also able to better understand the context and content of your website, meaning a better experience for your users.

 Overall, semantic elements also lead to more **consistent code**.
 When creating a header using non-semantic elements, different programmers might write this as `<div class="header">`, `<div id="header">`, `<div class="head">`, or simply `<div>`.
 There are so many ways that you can create a header element, and they all depend on the personal preference of the programmer.
 By creating a standard semantic element, it makes it easier for everyone.

-Since October 2014, HTML4 got upgraded to HTML5, along with some new “semantic” elements.
-To this day, some of us might still be confused as to why so many different elements that doesn’t seem to show any major changes.
+As of October 2014, HTML4 has been upgraded to HTML5, along with some new “semantic” elements.
+To this day, some of us might still be confused as to why so many new elements were added that don’t seem to contain any major changes.

 #### <code>&#60;section&#62;</code> and <code>&#60;article&#62;</code>
 “What’s the difference?”, you may ask.
-Both these elements are used for sectioning a content, and yes, they can definitely be used interchangeably.
-It’s a matter of in which situation.
-HTML4 offered only one type of container element, which is <code>&#60;div&#62;</code>.
-While this is still used in HTML5, HTML5 provided us with <code>&#60;section&#62;</code> and <code>&#60;article&#62;</code> in a way to replace <code>&#60;div&#62;</code>.
+Both of these elements are used for sectioning content, and yes, they can definitely be used interchangeably.
+It’s a matter of what the situation calls for.
+HTML4 offered only one type of container element,  <code>&#60;div&#62;</code>.
+While it is still used in HTML5, HTML5 provides us with <code>&#60;section&#62;</code> and <code>&#60;article&#62;</code> as a more specific way to replace <code>&#60;div&#62;</code>.

 The <code>&#60;section&#62;</code> and <code>&#60;article&#62;</code> elements are conceptually similar and interchangeable.
 To decide which of these you should choose, take note of the following: